-As a lessee, total rental expenses incurred from the leases amounted to P496,780 and P447,890 in 2020 and 2019, as disclosed in Note 20 and 21.
+As a lessee, total rental expenses incurred from the leases amounted to P385,035 and P496,780 in 2021 and 2020, respectively, as disclosed in Notes 19 and 20.

-Refer to Note 21 for information on potential future rental payments relating to periods following the exercise date of extension and termination options that are not included in the lease term.
+Refer to Note 20 for information on potential future rental payments relating to periods following the exercise date of extension and termination options that are not included in the lease term.